 Emerging Non-Volatile Memory (NVM) combines the features of persistency as disk and byte addressability as DRAM, and has latency close to DRAM.
-As computing moving towards exascale, storage usage and performance requirements are expanding dramatically, which increases the need for NVM-based in-memory file systems, such as PMFS [1], SCMFS [2], and BPFS [3].
-These file systems leverage byte-addressability and non-volatility of NVM to gain maximum performance benefit [4].
+As computing moving towards exascale, storage usage and performance requirements are expanding dramatically, which increases the need for NVM-based in-memory file systems, such as PMFS [8], SCMFS [34], and BPFS [4].
+These file systems leverage byte-addressability and non-volatility of NVM to gain maximum performance benefit [26].

 While NVM-based in-memory file systems allow a large amount of data to be stored and processed in memory, the benefits of NVM are compromised by hardware and software errors.
-Bit flipping and pointer corruption are possible due to the byte-addressability of NVM media.
+Bit flipping and pointer corruption are possible due to the byteaddressability of NVM media.
 Moreover, the applications that handle increasingly large-scale data usually require long execution time and are more likely to get corrupted by soft errors.
-To recover from these failures, we need to reboot the system and restart the failed applications from the beginning, which will have a severe consequence on the run time of the workloads.
+To recover https://doi.org/10.1016/j.jpdc.2017.10.022 0743-7315/© 2017 Elsevier Inc. All rights reserved. from these failures, we need to reboot the system and restart the failed applications from the beginning, which will have a severe consequence on the run time of the workloads.
 Hence, it is becoming crucial to provision the NVM-based in-memory file systems with the ability to handle failures efficiently.